jessetane/wsapi/readme.md

 note: v1.0.0 is a first pass, has no tests and as of this writing has only been used to create the example app. use at your own risk.

 ## why
-doing RPC over http is not so much fun. this library lets you effortlessly serve up remote APIs that feel local. you get auto-reconnect, heartbeat keepalive and multiplexed streaming for free. it Just Works!
+doing RPC over http is not so much fun. this library lets you effortlessly serve up remote APIs (over websockets) that feel local. you get auto-reconnect, heartbeat keepalive and multiplexed streaming for free. it Just Works!

 ## how